-The Poultry Unit will not fall under the Integrated Pollution and Prevention Control Regulations (IPPC) as is under 40,000 birds.
+The Poultry Unit will not fall under the Integrated Pollution and Prevention Control Regulations (IPPC).
 This is a free range poultry unit and not an intensive livestock unit.

 5.3 ACCESS TO ALL USERS

 The Disability Discrimination Act 1995 (DDA) seeks to avoid discrimination against people with impairments and disabilities and for instance ensures that work premises do not disadvantage someone with a disability."